seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-1.md

 ## Exercise 1: Create Azure resources

-In this Exercise, you are going to create an Azure storage account and a function app.
+In this exercise, you are going to create an Azure storage account and a function app.
 Azure Functions are best suited for small apps with events that can function independently of other websites.

-In this Exercise, you will have:
+In this exercise, you will have:

   + Task 1: Create an Azure Storage account.
   + Task 2: Create a function app